wso2-extensions/esb-connector-salesforcebulk/docs/jobs.md

 #### Closing a job or aborting an existing job

-The updateJob operation closes a job by sending a POST request or aborts an existing job by sending a POST request.
+The updateJob operation closes or aborts a job that you specify.

 **updateJob**
 ```xml